-Madison and Dillon came all the way from Oklahoma for their Skamania Stone House elopement in the Columbia River Gorge!
+Madison and Dillon came all the way from Oklahoma for their elopement in the Columbia River Gorge!
 They planned the whole thing way before COVID-19 hit, and luckily their wedding was pretty pandemic-proof.
 They knew up front that they wanted a super small gathering with only a few family members and close friends.
 They also knew they wanted to be somewhere in a forest because they love the outdoors.
-They discovered the Skamania Stone House after doing some deep internet searching.
+They discovered the this location after doing some deep internet searching.
 Coincidentally, they found me and my photography at the same time, from this wedding back in 2017!
 It was an honor to work with these two and incredibly fun to show them around some of my favorite locations in the gorge.

 Getting ready at Skamania Lodge

 Madison and Dillon started and ended their day at the stunning Skamania Lodge.
-It’s close to the Skamania Stone house and Steep Creek Falls, and it’s the perfect jumping-off point for all Columbia Gorge adventures!
+It’s close to Steep Creek Falls, and it’s the perfect jumping-off point for all Columbia Gorge adventures!
 The vast lodge has luxurious rooms and epic views; you can even stay in a treehouse if you want!
 It’s perfect for getting-ready photos and doing a first look.
 We took portraits in the rooms, in the tall grass out front, and in the moody forest behind the lodge.

 Advice for planning a destination elopement